 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
 This lesson requires construction paper in different colors, scissors, and colored pencils.

 Options for Lesson

-In the “Options for Lesson” section, you will find several suggestions of additional activities or alternatives for the lesson.
+In the “Options for Lesson” section, you will find several suggestions for additional activities or alternatives for the lesson.
 One suggestion is to have students work in pairs for the activity, for instance.
-And instead of having them build real plants, they can make up their own.
+Instead of having your students build real plants, they can make up their own.
 Another suggestion is to plan a field trip to a greenhouse or garden where students can find many different plants to study.
 You could also invite a gardener or plant expert to come speak to the students.
-One more suggestion is to have students grow plants from seed to flower and identify the different parts as they grow.
+One more optional addition to this lesson is to have students grow plants from seed to flower and identify the different parts as they grow.

 The teacher notes page provides an extra paragraph of guidance for the lesson.
-It mentions that taking the students outside could be very helpful for the lesson.
-This would provide a little more hands-on experience.
-It also suggests possibly delivering the lesson in conjunction with others that relate to plants or flowers.
+It mentions that taking the students outside could be very helpful for the lesson, as it would provide them with a more hands-on experience.
+It also suggests delivering the lesson in conjunction with others that relate to plants or flowers.
 Use the blank lines to write any other notes you might have before you teach your students.